mippeqf/BayesMVP/README.md

 model (LC-MVP) and the latent trait model, which are commonly used in medical applications to model diagnostic and/or screening test accuracy data.

-In addition, tt can also **sample any user-supplied Stan model**, and performs best for models with a high-dimensional latent variable vector (or "nuisance parameters").
+In addition, it can also **sample any user-supplied Stan model**, and performs best for models with a high-dimensional latent variable vector (or "nuisance parameters").

 BayesMVP makes use of two state-of-the-art HMC algorithms.
 For the burnin phase, it uses an algorithm which